Employment

 University of Houston Libraries serves the UH community by enhancing student learning, participating in the development of scholarly research and creative output, and promoting discovery of information and knowledge from diverse and relevant resources.

-Nurturing curiosity and creativity by facilitating transformative learning and scholarship to help advance the University’s vision of increased academic standing and impactful success
+UH Libraires seeks to nurture curiosity and creativity by facilitating transformative learning and scholarship to help advance the University’s vision of increased academic standing and impactful success.
+We endeavor to create a library befitting a top 50 research university through inspiring spaces, transformative learning experiences, vital collections, and community engagement.

 We build collections of national prominence that align with the research and teaching priorities of the University.
 We engage diverse audiences and provide seamless discovery of and access to these collections.

-We foster strategic experimentation, innovation, and development of new ideas, programs, services, tools, and technologies that spur excellence within the Libraries and for the UH community.
+We foster strategic experimentation and development of new ideas, programs, services, tools, and technologies that spur excellence within the Libraries and for the UH community.

 Collaboration